 I recommend a few simple steps:

 - Avoid midday sun, when practical.

 - Choose sun-protective clothing for everyday wear when babies or toddlers will be outside.
-K&J clothing has a UPF of 50+, using no chemicals.
-And it’s adorable!
-In contrast, a typical tee has a UPF of only 5 or 10.
+(Little Leaves Clothing Company has a UPF of 50+ and uses no chemicals.
+In contrast, a typical tee has a UPF of only 5 or 10.)